Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step0.md

    ![CED Configuration](./images/step0/vivado_ced_config.png)

+   - Configure Clocks Settings.
+You can enable more clocks, update output frequency and define default clock in this view.
+In this example, we can keep the default settings.
+   - Configure Interrupt Settings.
+You can choose how many interrupt should this platform support.
+63 interrupts mode will use two AXI_INTC and cascade them.
+In this example, we can keep the default setting.
-   - Configure the clock, interrupt and LPDDR4 configurations.
-In this example, we can keep everything default and click **Next**.
+   - Configure Memory Settings.
+By default the example design will only enable DDR4.
+If you enable LPDDR4, it will enable both DDR4 and LPDDR4.
+In this example, we can keep the default setting.
+   - Click **Next**.
    - Review the new project summary and click **Finish**.
    - After a while, you will see the design example has been generated.